saeedmaldosary/vuetify-CRUD/README.md

 ## App Features ✨

-- CRUD Dashbaord you can add, edit, delete.
+- CRUD Dashbaord (add, edit, delete).
 - All payloads for requests and responses are JSON.
 - Different user roles when adding/modifying customer information to control their access to the application.
 - Pagination technique.